auditize/auditize/doc/docs/index.md

 # Auditize

-Auditize is a comprehensive audit log solution designed to seamlessly integrate auditability into your software.
-It combines powerful features with ease of integration to enhance your application’s tracability.
+Auditize is a comprehensive audit log solution designed to integrate auditability seamlessly into your software.

 <div class="adz-intros">
   <div class="adz-intro">